 - Switch to Graviton2-based instances.
 Graviton2 is the most power-efficient processor.
 Additionally, Graviton2 provides up to 40% better price-performance over the comparable current generation x86-architecture based instances.

 - AWS Compute Optimizer: By enabling AWS Compute Optimizer we can make sure whether resources we provision are underutilized or overutilized.
-AWS Compute Optimizer recommends optimal AWS resources for your workloads to reduce costs and improve performance by using machine learning to analyse historical utilization metrics.
+AWS Compute Optimizer recommends optimal AWS resources for your sustainable AWS workloads to reduce costs and improve performance by using machine learning to analyse historical utilization metrics.
 It covers three types of AWS service – AWS EC2, AWS EBS and AWS Lambda.
 We can use AWS Compute Optimizer at organisation level and can have a dedicated account that will manage all recommendations centrally.

 Use Spot Instances